YP-Learning/LetUs-C/src/Ch4-More-Complex-Decision-Making/E/README.md

 [solution](./a.c)

 b.
 Write a program using contitional operators to determine whether a year entered through the keyboard is a leap year or not. [solution](./b.c)

+c.
+Write a program to find the greatest of the three numbers entered through the keyboard.
+Use conditional operators. [solution](./c.c)